misiektoja/spotify_profile_monitor/README.md

 # spotify_profile_monitor

-spotify_profile_monitor is a Python script which allows for real-time monitoring of Spotify users activities and profile changes.
+spotify_profile_monitor is an OSINT tool written in Python which allows for real-time monitoring of Spotify users activities and profile changes.

 NOTE: If you want to track Spotify friends music activity check out the other tool I developed: [spotify_monitor](https://github.com/misiektoja/spotify_monitor).